 Suna Chung received her Master’s degree at Indiana University and her DMA from SUNY Stony Brook.
 Suna has participated in festivals including the International Musicians’ Seminar at Prussia Cove in the UK; the long-term residency program at the Banff Centre for the Arts in Banff, Canada; the Tafelmusik Baroque Summer Institute in Toronto, Canada; the American Conservatory Summer Festival in Fontainebleau, France; the Franz-Schubert-Institut Master Lieder Course in Baden-bei-Wien, Austria; the Oxford Lieder Master Course in Oxford, England; the Wiener Meisterkurse in Vienna, Austria; and the Stimmen Festival in Freistadt, Austria.
 Her teachers include Evelyne Brancart, Ferenc Rados, and Pierre Vallet.
 She has appeared in public masterclasses with Richard Goode, Leon Fleischer, Julius Drake, Elly Ameling, Marc Durand, Wolfram Rieger, Graham Johnson, and Roger Vignoles; and in concert at the 92nd Street Y, Palais de Fontainebleau in France, Zankel and Weill Halls at Carnegie Hall, in Berlin under the auspices of Deutsch-Kanadische Gesellschaft, Haus der Kunst in Austria, the Holywell Music Room in Oxford, England, and the Royal Swedish Opera’s Summer Concert series in Stockholm, Sweden.
-Upcoming engagements include a concert at the Islington Proms, June 2018.
+This past June, she performed the finale concert at the Islington Proms.
 Suna is the creator and curator of New York Poetry and Song, which marries art song, chamber music, and solo piano music along various themes, to present an intimate and cohesive recital experience.